demisto/content/Packs/GoogleDocs/Integrations/GoogleDocs/README.md

 Use the Google Docs integration to create and modify Google Docs documents.
-This integration was integrated and tested with version xx of GoogleDocs
 ## Configure GoogleDocs on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.